lassancejm/ddradseq/README.md

 The program will write all of its activity to the logfile "ddradseq.log".
 The log file will be written to the user's current working directory.

-The non-optioned argument "[INPUT DIRECTORY]" specifies the parent filesystem directory where all of the input fastQ files are stored.
+The non-optioned argument "INPUT_DIRECTORY" specifies the parent filesystem directory where all of the input fastQ files are stored.
 The **ddradseq** program will consider all files ending in the suffix ".fq" or ".fastq" within this directory (and its children) as input for the program.